Ecumenical Orthodox Catholic Church in America

 In 1959, the Cathedral of Our Savior in New York City was sold to the Lincoln Center for the Performing Arts.
 Bishop Gregory moved the congregation to a church in Dobbs Ferry, New York.
 Bishop John moved to Florida where Three Hierarchs Seminary was established as well as the Church of St. John Chrysostom in Maitland, Florida.

+Bishop John was soon called to a new vision of church as poustinia, a place of welcome for all spiritual seekers.
+Where people were included regardless of belief or background.
+St. Francis of the Woods was established in 1982 as that church as poustinia.
 Bishop John retired from activities in the EOCCIA and on September 27, 1981, Bishop Dismas Markle, was elected Presiding Bishop of the EOCCIA.
 On September 1, 2019, Bishop Dismas consecrated Bishop Aidan of the Prairie.
-The Church was renamed the Ecumenical Orthodox Catholic Church in America, as an acknowledgement of its open and inclusive theology and practice.
+The EOCCIA was renamed the Ecumenical Orthodox Catholic Church in America, as an acknowledgement of its open and inclusive theology and practice.